treasure-data/td-android-sdk/README.md

 ### Encryption key

-If you've set an encryption key via `TreasureData.initializeEncryptionKey()`, our SDK saves the event data as encrypted when called `addEvent` or `addEventWithCallback`.
+If you've set an encryption key via `TreasureData.initializeEncryptionKey()`, our SDK saves the event data as encrypted when called `TreasureData#addEvent` or `TreasureData#addEventWithCallback`.

 ```
     TreasureData.initializeEncryptionKey("hello world");